fecgov/fec-testing/Testing-Scripts/Test-Script_2017-05-25.md

 - There is a senator named Tammy Baldwin.
 Imagine that you want to know the names of some groups who are trying to prevent her from being re-elected.
 Can you find that information?

-- If you were wanted to know who the actor George Clooney donated money to in the last presidential election, what would you do to find out?
+- If you wanted to know who the actor George Clooney donated money to in the last presidential election, what would you do to find out?

 - Imagine that you came to the site today because you want to know if campaigns can accept donations from foreign nationals.
 Can you find an answer to that question?